4. Postgraduate Taught Graduates

-Overall, only 5% of graduates were Unemployed nine months after graduation.
-Two-fifths (39%) had been looking for a job since graduation.
+Overall, only 4% of graduates were Unemployed nine months after graduation.
+Half (50.6%) had been looking for a job since graduation.

-Similarly, only 5% of graduates were engaged in other activities nine months after graduation.
+Only 3% of graduates were engaged in other activities nine months after graduation.
 Of these graduates, 12% were retired and 12% were engaged in home duties.

 This section relates to ALL Postgraduate Taught Graduates surveyed.

-4.11 Graduate Reflections – Study Same Area and Qualification Again
+4.11 Graduate Reflections – Study Same Course Again

-Most graduates considered it Very Likely or Likely they would study the same area again (84%).
-Similarly, 82% of graduates considered it Very Likely or Likely they would study the same qualification again.
+Most graduates considered it Very Likely or Likely they would study the same course again (67.7%).

 Go to next chapter: Postgraduate Research Graduates